 Read an American expat’s guide to driving in France so you can avoid getting lost and running out of fuel in the country.

-All hail the intrepid traveller!
-You have managed to take possession of your rental car after various machinations, and, map in hand, you are ready to make your first foray into French driving.
+All hail the intrepid traveler!
+You took possession of your rental car after various machinations.
+Now, map in hand, you are ready to make your first foray into French driving.

-When I came to France alone in February 2006 to scout properties before we bought La Maillerie in the smaller-than-tiny village of Busserolles, I had a nifty little Citroen C3, a few maps, a thimbleful of French under my belt and a fool’s confidence to accompany me for two weeks.
+When I came to France alone to scout properties before we bought La Maillerie in the smaller-than-tiny village of Busserolles, I had a nifty little Citroen C3, a few maps, a thimbleful of French under my belt and a fool’s confidence to accompany me for two weeks.

 Fortunately, that was all I needed.